 The annual QA check process includes checking the latitude and longitude reported on the DQM onboard screen against the readings from a handheld GPS receiver.
-The two readings should differ by no more than 3 m (or 10'), depending on the number of satellites available and location of antenna
+The two readings should differ by no more than 3 m (or 10'), depending on the number of satellites available and the location of the antenna.